Jean Charles GILBERT

 2, rue Simone Iff

 Identifiers: IdhaL (jean-charles-gilbert), IdRef (070361657), MathSciNet (73490), ORCID (0000-0002-0375-4663)

 Networks: LinkedIn, Viadeo

 Interior-point methods in convex optimization, nonlinear optimization, and semidefinite optimisation

 Sequential quadratic programming (a Newton method in nonlinear optimization)

 Decomposition-coordination algorithms for large-scale problems, including in stochastic optimization

-Positive semi-definie optimization : SDP relaxation of polynomial problems
+Positive semi-definie optimization: SDP relaxation of algebraic problems

 Polynomial optimisation: moment-sos method